Errors Dynamics in Affine Group Systems: Introduction

-Symmetry is a fundamental principle in the design of some observers and filters because of its invariance of physical laws, which in turn facilitates the study of invariant errors.
-The multiplicative extended Kalman filter (MEKF)~\cite{Lefferts1982} was one of the earliest work in this area.
+{The recent recognition of Lie group symmetry~\cite{Barrau,Goor2023EquivariantF} in the design of observers has been demonstrated to yield considerable improvements in performance when compared to an extended Kalman filter (EKF) that has not taken the symmetry into account.
+Multiplicative EKF (MEKF)~\cite{Lefferts1982} is one of the earliest work in this area.
 In particular, it focuses on filtering in the $SO(3)$ group.
-Similar approaches are explored for the special Euclidean group ($SE(3)$)\cite{Hua2011, Wang2019} and the special linear group ($SL(3)$)\cite{Hamel2011, Hua2020}.
-They both find applications in pose estimation and velocity-aided attitude estimation.
-On the other hand, the invariant extended Kalman filter (InEKF)~\cite{Barrau} introduced a new group structure $SE_2(3)$, which allows for higher-than-first-order kinematics in this group.
-The affine group property, where the error evolution in the Lie algebra is a linear system in deterministic cases, is also introduced therein.
-The MEKF and InEKF work under similar principles, assuming that the states follow a concentrated Gaussian distribution in the group and are characterized by the mean and covariance in the propagation and update steps of the extended Kalman filter.
-However, the covariance propagation is often obtained via the first-order approximation of the noise.
-This would lead to inaccurate estimates of the covariance or even wrong conclusions on the relation between the estimate and the true states~\cite{Maryak2004}.
+Subsequent research has explored similar for the special Euclidean group ($SE(3)$)\cite{Hua2011, Wang2019} and the special linear group ($SL(3)$)\cite{Hamel2011, Hua2020}.
+Moreover, invariant EKF (InEKF)~\cite{Barrau} introduce affine group systems, allowing higher-than-first-order kinematics in $SE_{N}(3)$.
+All methods require the acquisition of error dynamics for global convergence and covariance propagation.
+The error dynamics in the presence of disturbances can be estimated using a first-order approximation of the error without an explicit expression.
+This approximation, however, may lead to inaccurate estimates of the covariance~\cite{Martin2021} or even incorrect conclusions about the relationship between the estimate and the true states~\cite{Maryak2004}.}